The Nitty Gritty

 - How they ensure that customers find the right fit every time by using a sizing guide and a free exchange program — and how that value drives product design and informs customer service

-On today’s episode of What Works, Bridget Kilgallon, cofounder of Arêt Basewear, a collection of minimal basewear for the outdoorswoman, openly shares her journey bringing a physical product to market.
+On today’s episode of What Works, Bridget Kilgallon, co-founder of Têra Kaia (formerly Aret Basewear), a collection of minimal basewear for the outdoorswoman, openly shares her journey bringing a physical product to market.
 From hand-sewing and testing the first top to partnering with a local manufacturer to marketing the brand, Bridget walks us through her thoughtful approach to product design, branding, and customer satisfaction.

 We release new episodes of What Works every week.
 Subscribe on iTunes so you never miss an episode.

 “Finding a reliable manufacturer that can create our tops at the quality that we want at a price that works in the marketplace: that was the biggest hurdle we faced as a business.
 It still continues to be to this day.” — Bridget Kilgallon

 Once Bridget nailed down the handmade prototype and tested it for four months with willing participants, she needed to find a manufacturer.
 As you can imagine, finding one that meets your needs isn’t always easy but Bridget knew what she needed: a local manufacturer that specialized in athletic wear.
 And she did… but they only worked in standard format, meaning they only produced athletic wear with one-size-fits-all type of sizing like S, M, and L.

 “It took a lot of convincing for us to be like: no, we’re doing it differently,” she says.
 “Our sewing process is different and our fitting process is different.”
 So, the search continued.
 They ended up working with multiple different manufacturers in and around San Diego, California, but continuously faced issues with quality control and price point.